cvlab-columbia/zero123/README.md

 ```
 https://huggingface.co/datasets/cvlab/zero123-weights
 ```
 Note that we have released two model weights.
-By default, we use 105000.ckpt whih is the checkpoint after finetuning 105000 iterations on objaverse.
+By default, we use 105000.ckpt which is the checkpoint after finetuning 105000 iterations on objaverse.
 165000.ckpt is also available.

 ##  Usage
 ###  Novel View Synthesis